When You Visit

 Q: Are you a petting zoo?

 A: We are actually a working “farm” dedicated to caring for donkeys and mules that are here at their forever home.
 You are encouraged to visit with the donkeys over the fences and they are very happy to receive your kind words, hugs and scritches.
-For your safety and that of the donkeys no visitors are permitted inside the donkey enclosures where donkeys are present.
+For your safety and that of the donkeys, no visitors are permitted inside the donkey enclosures or inside the barn/infirmary areas.
 Do not share any food with the donkeys.

 Q: Can we ride a donkey?